priyamchaudhuri/rest-api-sample/tools/maven-plugin-web-optmzr/README.md

 ## Web App Optimization Maven Plug-in
-maven-plugin-web-optmzr maven plug in has been created to optimize web projects for production environment.
-This plugin internally use Yahoo UI Compressor to compress JavaScript and CSS.
+maven-plugin-web-optmzr maven plug-in has been created to optimize web projects for production environment.
+This plug-in internally use Yahoo UI Compressor to compress JavaScript and CSS.
 HTML files are being optimised putting everything in one line.
+Apart from compressing the files we rename the files(js, css) each time with a generated checksum from file content, which will certainly help you to utilize the browser cache efficiently.
+Every time the file content changes in your project, a new file name will be assigned.
+So no more problem of older JavaScripts, css with a new release.

+This plug-in has been created to solve generic modern JavaScript projects.
+This may not be applicable for older projects.

+I am happy to accept feedbacks and suggestions to improve this to the next level.

 ## Prerequisites
 You need the following packages to be installed: